 was Heinrich Severloh so effective?

 American's worst nightmare was the fear of being caught by the

 Panzers while stuck on the beach.
 This fear made the

 all-out assault on the German WN strong points to

-the hills, i.e. the valleys where small streams
+the hills, i.e. the points where small streams had

 concept set up a

-deadly race centered totally around control of the
+deadly contest centered around control of the Draws.

 the Americans break through and establish a strong

 enough position with their tanks to retaliate the